ospfranco/ospfranco.github.io/_posts/2019-08-27-react-rotating-image.md

 ---
 layout: post
-title: Rotate image based on exit data on React
+title: Rotate image based on exif data on React
 description: Web browsers do not automatically rotate images based on their EXIF data, this is sort of a hack around it
 date: 2019-08-27 09:00:00 -04:00
 categories: post